Priscilla Leung: Family

-In March 2022, Leung revealed that her brother passed away from Covid-19 after earlier receiving one vaccine dose in February 2022, though the government recommended that citizens receive 3 doses.
+In March 2022, Leung revealed that her brother died from COVID-19 after earlier receiving one vaccine dose in February 2022, though the government recommended that citizens receive 3 doses.
 Leung criticized the government for supposedly not allocating medical resources properly.

 Publications

-Leung published different articles and books, in English and Chinese, on the areas of Chinese Law, Hong Kong Basic Law and conflict of laws between mainland China, Hong Kong and Taiwan.
+Leung published different articles and books, in English and Chinese, on the areas of Chinese law, Hong Kong Basic Law, and conflict of laws between mainland China, Hong Kong and Taiwan.